 As soon as new, incoming students arrive on campus for Orientation, they are asked to brainstorm ideas on how they might have a positive impact on the environment.
 What can they do about global warming?
 What can they do to reduce their carbon footprint?
-This is the task set for 18 teams of BVU's entering class during Orientation.
+This is the task set for BVU's entering class during Orientation.

 One of the winners was the "Bottles for Beavers" project, which organized the distribution of 750 refillable stainless steel water bottles free to students, faculty, and staff as a way to discourage the use of throwaway plastic water bottles.